alensugimoto/lambdac/README.md

 ## User Instructions

 With the application running, type any lambda term and press enter to evaluate it.
-To end the application, type "end" and press enter.
+To end the application, type `end` and press enter.

 The syntax of a lambda term must follow the following BNF: